- News & Publications

 B. New Payroll Protection Program (Forgivable) Loans Under the CARES Act

 The $2 trillion CARES Act significantly expands the available SBA programs, while also creating new programs that will be administered through the SBA.
 It also significantly expands what qualifies as a “small business” for the purpose of these programs, generally applying to businesses employing up to 500 employees (the same threshold to which the sick leave provisions of the previous Families First Coronavirus Response Act, applied).
 Businesses that are assigned a North American Industry Classification System code beginning with 72 (Accommodations and Food Services) are eligible if they employ no more than 500 employees per physical location.
+Businesses that qualify as a "small business" under the SBA's pre-existing size standards are also eligible.
+Those size standards vary based on industry (NAICS code) and, in some industries, accommodate businesses with more than 500 employees.

 Loan amounts forgiven under the Payroll Protection Program are excluded from the borrower’s income for federal income tax purposes.
+Certain IRS-certified tax exempt organizations like 501(c)(3) and 501(c)(19) are eligible.
+This is discussed at greater length in a separate advisory.

 C. State Specific Loans and Grants